ErrorTzy/writings/notes/Personal_Identity/LectureNotes.md

 There must be some process inside that body inside this body

 The hypnosis process is not the typical process that explains what's going on in human body.

+the causal chain must contain the original experience?

+# Williams The Self and the Future